NisuSan/wavify-ts/readme.md

-# Wavify
+# Wavify-ts

 [![NPM version](https://img.shields.io/npm/v/wavify)](https://npmjs.org/package/wavify)

-Wavify is a simple library to draw animated wave on a website.
+Wavify-ts is a fork of the orginal Wavify - simple library to draw animated wave on a website.

 The library is heavily adapted from a codepen board (https://codepen.io/grimor/pen/qbXLdN).